RPi-Distro/pi-gen/README.md

 # jambox-pi-gen

-**A Raspberry Pi distribution pre-configured for online jamming.
+**A Raspberry Pi micro-SD card image for online jamming.
-Runs Jamulus (client-server) or SonoBus (peer-to-peer) on Raspberry Pi, with web browser UI.**
+Runs Jamulus (client-server) or SonoBus (peer-to-peer) on Raspberry Pi, with web browser UI.
+Pre-built image file is available under "Releases" to download and burn with balenaEtcher**

  * Makes it easy for non-technical musicians to play together online, with a high-quality, high-performnace, low-cost system.
  * Suitable for a musical group or school to supply a pre-configured jamming appliance.